MON-FRI: 9:00 AM – 6:00 PM

 The most common mistake with rechargeable wall lights is treating them as decorative add-ons.
 While they can look great, their primary role should always be functional.
 Start by asking: what does this light need to do?
 Is it for reading, guiding movement, or highlighting a surface?

 When you define function first, placement becomes clearer.
-You avoid adding lights that serve no purpose, which is where clutter begins.
-For example, placing a light purely because a wall feels empty often results in imbalance.
+You avoid adding lights that serve no purpose, which is exactly where clutter starts.
+Placing a light purely because a wall feels empty often results in imbalance, not improvement.

 A practical option like the Erik wireless wall light works well when you need targeted, functional lighting without committing to permanent placement.